AlexGill4rd/MCBackdoor-Web/README.md

+**Notice: This project is abandoned.**
+This project is no longer actively maintained.
+Please consider using alternative solutions or forking the repository if you'd like to continue development.
+I'm activily working on a new server dashboard system to use for your server with many features.
+I am NOT making a backdoor again.

 # Backdoor project for minecraft servers
 The idea of the plugin is to backdoor a server through a plugin.
 The plugin is injected into a normal plugin that the server owner places in his server.
 When the plugin reaches the plugins folder and the owner starts up the server, I will have remote access to various functions that I have built in through this plugin.